-Undergraduate researchers who are writing proposals for the 2020 CCCC Undergraduate Researcher Poster Session may submit proposal drafts for peer feedback and coaching via Eli Review.
-This opportunity will be available October 14-November 1, 2019.
+Undergraduate researchers who are writing proposals for the 2023 CCCC Undergraduate Researcher Poster Session may submit proposal drafts for peer feedback and coaching via Eli Review.
+This opportunity will be available during October 2022.
 (See timeline details below.)
 Proposal authors who submit a draft for feedback must be willing to provide peer feedback on at least one other draft.

 How can I participate in the feedback process?

 To participate in the peer feedback and coaching opportunity:

 - Follow the directions in this PDF document to create your Eli Review account.
 Thanks to Eli Review, your account is free for CCCC Undergraduate Researcher Poster Session tasks.